A Consistent

 100%

 In Williamson County, CASA accepts every case assigned by the court.
-And judges trust our work – they consistently implement our advocates’ recommendations trusting their extensive training and thorough investment in understanding what that child needs.
+And judges trust our work – they consistently implement our advocates’ recommendations, trusting their extensive training & investment in understanding what that child needs.

 4,734

-children have been served across the state in 2025.
+children have been served across the state by CASA in 2025.
 Locally, WCCASA advocates for close to 400 babies, children and youth each year in Williamson County.

 $41.7M